flexiblepower/fpai-documentation/CommonClasses.md

 ## TimeUtil

 The Java API provides a `Date` class to represent a time.
-Since we work a lot with Measurable<Duration> in the FPAI, there is a utility class called `TimeUtil` which provides some methods for combining the two.
+Since we work a lot with Measurable<Duration> in the EF-Pi, there is a utility class called `TimeUtil` which provides some methods for combining the two.

 ```java
 Date now = new Date();